Introduction

 (A) Feeding rate of L3 expressing npf-Gal4>UAS-TrpA1 and genetic controls at 30°C at CT13.
 (B-D) Sleep duration (B), bout number (C), and bout length (D) of L3 expressing npf-Gal4>UAS-TrpA1 and genetic controls at 30°C. (E-G) Arousal threshold (E), long-term aversive memory performance (F), and short-term aversive memory performance (G) in L3 expressing npf-Gal4>UAS-TrpA1 and genetic controls at 30°C. (H,I) Short-and long-term term aversive memory performance in L3 raised on ctrl and L.S. food.
 A, n=18-20 larvae; B-D, n=24-61 larvae; E, n=125-160 sleep episodes, 18 larvae per genotype; F-I, n=8 PIs (240 larvae) per genotype.
 One-way ANOVAs followed by Sidak’s multiple comparisons tests [(A) and (E-G)]; Two-way ANOVAs followed by Sidak’s multiple comparison test [(B-D)]; unpaired two-tailed Student’s t-test [(H) and (I)].

-Disruption to circadian sleep and/or to deeper sleep stages during development is associated with impairments in long-term memory formation4, 2831.
+Disruption to circadian sleep and/or to deeper sleep stages during development is associated with impairments in long-term memory formation4,2831.
 We next asked if the loss of deeper sleep observed in animals adopting an immature (constant) feeding strategy through either the dietary paradigm or NPF+ neuron activation affects long-term memory (LTM).
 Consistent with deeper sleep stages being necessary for LTM, we observed a loss of LTM in either the NPF+ neuron activation (Figure 2F; Figures S2F-2I) or under L.S. conditions (Figure 2H; Figures S1G-S1I); short-term memory (STM) was intact in both manipulations (Figures 2G and 2I).
 These findings suggest that immature feeding strategies preclude the emergence of sleep rhythms and LTM.
 Together, our data indicate that consolidated periods of sleep and feeding emerge due to developmentally dynamic changes in energetic demands.

 Deeper sleep stages are energetically disadvantageous in L2

-To investigate if promoting deep sleep at night in L2 can enable precocious LTM abilities, we fed L2 larvae the GABA-A agonist gaboxadol32, 33.
-Gaboxadol feeding effectively induced deeper sleep in L2 (as reflected by an increase in arousal threshold) although sleep duration was unchanged.
+To investigate if promoting deep sleep at night in L2 can enable precocious LTM abilities, we fed L2 larvae the GABA-A agonist gaboxadol32,33.
+Gaboxadol feeding induced deeper sleep in L2 (as reflected by an increase in arousal threshold) although sleep duration was unchanged.
 Despite achieving deeper sleep, LTM was still not evident in L2 (Figures 3A,B,E; Figures S3A and S3B); however, in contrast to L3, L2 on gaboxadol failed to develop normally (Figures 3C and 3D).
 Next, to avoid chronic pharmacological manipulations altogether, we acutely stimulated sleep-inducing neurons using thermogenetic approaches.
-We found that activation of these neurons caused an increase in sleep duration and bout length with a decrease in arousal threshold (Figures 3F and 3G; Figures S3C-S3H).
+We found that acute activation of these neurons caused an increase in sleep duration and bout length with a decrease in arousal threshold (Figures 3F and 3G; Figures S3C-S3H).
 However, inducing deeper sleep in L2 via genetic approaches likewise did not improve LTM performance (Figure 3H; Figures S3I-S3K) despite STM being intact (Figure S3L).
 Moreover, as with gaboxadol feeding in L2, thermogenetic induction of deeper sleep stages disrupted larval development (Figures 3I and 3J).
 These data suggest that sleep cannot be leveraged to enhance cognitive function prematurely because prolonged periods of deep sleep are not energetically sustainable at this stage.

 Deeper sleep in L2 is energetically disadvantageous.